mcsquizzy/red-team-toolbox/README.md

 # Red Team Toolbox

+This toolbox was developed within the scope of my bachelor thesis.

 This Repo contains a suite of bash and shell scripts that cover the phases of a Red Team Attack Lifecycle.
 It is structured according to the phases of this Attack Lifecycle.
 Each phase contains an executable script and partly additional information about the respective phase.

 **No Installation.
 No Agents.**